tereom/tereom_site/content/resume/experience.md

   Undergraduate Thesis Advisor:

-  * Andres Sanudo.
+  * Andres Sañudo.
 Analysis of the demand for parking space in Mexico City, BSc in Mathematics, 2015.
   * Beatriz Ambia.
 Conjoint analysis case study with Stan, BSc in Mathematics, 2019.

   """